 Your grandmother Elena was extraordinarily beautiful.
 She had long brown hair and spent much of each morning putting it up in pin curls while seated before a three-way mirror.
 You’ll always remember those finger rolls.

 By the time you knew her, she was a vain woman who wore too much make-up and fake nails.
-As a little girl, you once caught sight of her undone and unmade, and were quite terrified.
+As a little girl, you once caught sight of her unmade and undone, and were quite terrified.

 Your own parents – Louis and Vivian – would divorce in 1942.
 Soon after, your mother returned home, bringing you with her to a grand estate in Greenwich, Connecticut which belonged to your other grandmother, Edith, and her second husband.

 The two grandmothers were opposites.
 Elena raised chocolate poodles and entered them in shows.
 Edith threw liquor-soaked costume parties in the basement of the mansion.

 Once each month your mother would put you on the train to New York City to spend the weekend with Elena, who lived on the Upper East Side.

 The daughter of a banker, Elena was stuck between the nineteenth and twentieth centuries.
 She and Victor met and courted in the old way.
 Nine months after they married, a little girl was born; then your father came along.
 But the daughter died young and the marriage never recovered.